torreyma/intro-2-qgis/Presentation-notes_Mark-Torrey_intro-2-QGIS.md

 * (R and Python: programming languages, also open-source)

 * *If you're going to do anything in GIS you need to know that ArcGIS exists: it's the main commercial software that comapnies buy if they have tons of money to spend on their GIS work.
 It's made by a company called ESRI.*
-* *QGIS is the open-source and free and designed to work similarly to ArcGIS.
+* *QGIS is open-source and free, and designed to work pretty much just like ArcGIS.
 It does all the core things ArcGIS does, and is sometimes simpler to use.*
 * *Arc and QGIS are both primarily graphical user interface GIS software.*
 * *You should also know that pretty much everything you can do in gui GIS you can also do in programming languages like R and Python, and a lot of people do.
 The big benefit to a GIS is you get a point-and-clicky interface, instead of having to write code.*

 ## **NYC Environment & Health Data Portal --- PM 2.5 Map**
-* *This is a screeenshot of the NYC Environment & Health Data Portal, which is exactly what it sounds like: a place to get environment and health data about NYC.*
+* *This is a screeenshot of the NYC Environment & Health Data Portal, which is exactly what it sounds like: a place to get environment and health data about NYC.
+There's lots of websites out there like this where you can download GIS data.*
 * *Say we were doing research on fine particle air pollution.
 You can see in the screenshot they not only provide that data, but also give you a map of it.*
 * *But this map is an answer to the question: "what neighborhoods in NYC have the worst fine particle pollution?"
 But what if what we want to know is: "What neighborhoods in The Bronx have the worst pollution?"*
+* *You can see in their map of the whole city the Bronx comes out looking pretty much all the same color*
-* *Then we might decide we want to get the environmental health portal's data and make our own map.
+* *So you might decide we want to get the environmental health portal's data and make our own map.
 Which is how we're going to start today.*

 ## **QGIS Main Window**
 * *We'll use QGIS to make our map, and most of the rest of what I'll show you will be just a QGIS walk-through*